-As a legal professional, you may have been asked by a client — or perhaps even wondered yourself — why a client’s family member can’t act as an interpreter for your court proceeding.
-If they know the language and are available, what’s to lose?
+As a legal professional, you may have been asked by a client why a client’s family member can’t act as an interpreter for a court proceeding.

 Unfortunately, there is a lot to lose in using a family member as a professional interpreter.

 Family members acting as interpreters for relatives can put a court case in jeopardy simply because family members are not neutral parties, no matter how you look at it.
-They usually have some type of interest in the case at hand, whether it be personal, emotional or monetary.
+They have some type of interest in the case at hand, be it personal, emotional or monetary.

 In fact, a family member’s emotional involvement can even result in a tendency to protect the client from bad news.
 That could mean mistranslations in the courtroom — and even worse news for your case and your client.

 Court interpreters have a specific vocabulary and training

 Family members are not experts in the field and may not have the legal and courtroom vocabulary to accurately act as an interpreter in a legal proceeding.

 An untrained interpreter may omit, add, substitute or volunteer answers.
 For example, family members may summarize information for the client, inject their own opinions or observations, or impose their own judgments — all things an interpreter should never do.